 The difference between Sarah and others in the Latino community is that she received professional help.
-The American Psychiatric Association found in studies in 2014 that 36 percent of Hispanics with depression received care, versus 60 percent of whites.
-The stigma surrounding getting help for mental disorders is not unique to the Latinx community but its evident that addressing mental health is still a work in progress.
+The American Psychiatric Association found in studies in 2014 that 36 percent of Latinos with depression received care, versus 60 percent of white people.
+The stigma surrounding getting help for mental disorders is not unique to the Latinx community but it’s evident that addressing mental health is still a work in progress.

 Both Roman and Guerrero experienced depression at a young age, though these are two different outcomes, the attitude of self-reliance is prevalent.
-Even more so than American culture as a whole, Latino culture values self-reliance, which can discourage people from talking about their problems, Jane Delgado, Ph.D., a clinical psychologist and the president of the National Alliance for Hispanic Health told Health.com.
+Latino culture values self-reliance which can discourage people from talking about their problems, Jane Delgado, Ph.D., a clinical psychologist and the president of the National Alliance for Hispanic Health told Health.com.

 “Stuffing our feelings and trauma only serves to damage our families even further.
-There are helpers and healers who are trained and waiting for women to seek help,” licensed mental health care therapist Stephanie Flores said.
+There are helpers and healers who are trained and waiting for women to seek help,” licensed mental health care therapist Stephanie Flores tells HipLatina.

 Flores’ blog The Focus on You, features posts on affirmations and journal prompts to inspire and encourage self-care.
 With social media, self-care now has a platform with bloggers like Flores and activists like Dior Vargas creating opportunities for dialogue and de-stigmatizing mental illness among people of color.

 “Happiness doesn’t come from our circumstances.
 It comes from our behaviors.” -Laurie Santos, PhD.